seunghan96/seunghan96.github.io/_posts/2023-05-30-(CL_paper81)AD_review.md

 UTS analysis ignore correlation between TS

-$\rightarrow$ some researchers apply a preprocessing method to the MTS to **find a new set of uncorrelated variables** where univariate techniques can be applied.
+$$\rightarrow$$ some researchers apply a preprocessing method to the MTS to **find a new set of uncorrelated variables** where univariate techniques can be applied.

 - based on dimensionality reduction techniques,